Deformation mechanism: Diffusive mass transfer

 In this group of mechanisms, the strain is accommodated by migration of vacancies in crystallographic lattice.
 This results in a change in crystal shape involving the transfer of mass by diffusion.
 These migrations are oriented towards sites of maximum stress and are limited by the grain boundaries; which conditions a crystallographic shape fabric or strain.
 The result is a more perfect crystal.
 This process is grain-size sensitive and occurs at low strain rates or very high temperatures, and is accommodated by migration of lattice defects from areas of low to those of high compressive stress.
 The main mechanisms of diffusive mass transfer are Nabarro-Herring creep, Coble creep, and pressure solution.

 Nabarro–herring creep, or volume diffusion, acts at high homologous temperatures and is grain size dependent with the strain-rate inversely proportional to the square of the grain size (creep rate decreases as the grain size increases).
 During Nabarro-Herring creep, the diffusion of vacancies occurs through the crystal lattice (microtectonics), which causes grains to elongate along the stress axis.
 Nabarro-Herring creep has a weak stress dependence.

 Coble creep, or grain-boundary diffusion, is the diffusion of vacancies occurs along grain-boundaries to elongate the grains along the stress axis.
 Coble creep has a stronger grain-size dependence than Nabarro–Herring creep, and occurs at lower temperatures while remaining temperature dependent.
 It play a more important role than Nabarro–Herring creep and is more important in the deformation of the plastic crust.

-In this group of mechanisms, the strain is accommodated by migration of vacancies in crystallographic lattice.
-This results in a change in crystal shape involving the transfer of mass by diffusion.
-These migrations are oriented towards sites of maximum stress and are limited by the grain boundaries; which conditions a crystallographic shape fabric or strain.
-The result is a more perfect crystal.